Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Introduction

 Recent detections of gamma-ray bursts (GRBs) with photons in the very-high-energy (VHE; 0.1-100~TeV) regime have opened a new opportunity to test the capability of particle acceleration at relativistic shocks \citep{HESS_180720B,MAGIC_190114_data19,HESS_190829,LHAASO_221009_WCDA}.

-The typical observational signature of a GRB consists of an early (few to few hundred seconds), bright prompt emission phase during which complex temporal behaviour is observed.
+The typical observational signature of a GRB consists of an early (few to few hundred seconds) bright, prompt emission phase during which complex temporal behaviour is observed.
 This is followed by an afterglow emission phase, during which the light curve decays in a smooth (sometimes broken) power-law shape, which can be observed for much longer (up to months) depending on the sensitivity of the observing instrument.
-While the origin of the prompt emission is still under debate -- see, e.g., \citet{MochkovitchDaigne98,Kobayashi_internalshocks97,GianniosSpruit_prompt_pynting05,Zhang_ICMART11,BeloborodovMeszaros17,PeerRyde18,Ghisellini_ProtonSynPrompt20} -- the afterglow emission is commonly believed to emerge from a relativistic shock set up at the interface between a fast outflow, typically called blast wave, and its surrounding medium \citep[for reviews see, e.g.,][]{Piran_review04,2006RPPh...69.2259M,Zhang_GRBbook}.
-The simultaneous generation of turbulent magnetic fields, and the acceleration of charged electrons that cool via synchrotron radiation, results in a plausible explanation for the observations of afterglows from sub eV up to multi GeV energies.
+While the origin of the prompt emission is still under debate --- see, e.g., \citet{MochkovitchDaigne98,Kobayashi_internalshocks97,GianniosSpruit_prompt_pynting05,Zhang_ICMART11,BeloborodovMeszaros17,PeerRyde18,Ghisellini_ProtonSynPrompt20} --- the afterglow emission is commonly believed to emerge from a relativistic shock set up at the interface between a fast outflow, typically called blast wave, and its surrounding medium \citep[for reviews see, e.g.,][]{Piran_review04,2006RPPh...69.2259M,Zhang_GRBbook}.
+The simultaneous generation of turbulent magnetic fields and the acceleration of charged electrons that cool via synchrotron radiation results in a plausible explanation for the observations of afterglows from sub-eV up to multi-GeV energies.

-A widely established, but constraining assumption in the modelling, is to assume that the dissipation of bulk kinetic energy into radiation can be described in a single, homogeneous, and isotropic region \citep[the one-zone approximation; see, e.g.,][]{Zhang_GRBbook}.
-This has the advantage of only a handful ($\sim 5-10$) of free parameters and allows for a broken power-law description of the spectral energy distributions (SEDs) observed from often sparse eV to GeV data (below these energies typically a less certain reverse shock component is included).
-However, this synchrotron component is commonly expected to not reach far above GeV energies (so called synchrotron burn-off), limited by the interplay of acceleration and radiation by the same magnetic field.
+A widely established but constraining assumption in the modelling is to assume that the dissipation of bulk kinetic energy into radiation can be described in a single, homogeneous, and isotropic region \citep[the one-zone approximation; see, e.g.,][]{Zhang_GRBbook}.
+This has the advantage of only a handful ($\sim 5-10$) of free parameters and allows for a broken power-law description of the spectral energy distributions (SEDs) observed from often sparse eV to GeV data (below these energies, typically a less certain reverse shock component is included).
+However, this synchrotron component is commonly expected to not reach far above GeV energies (so-called synchrotron burn-off), limited by the interplay of acceleration and radiation by the same magnetic field.

 The new clear detection of VHE emission of multiple long GRBs offers a novel level of spectral information up to unprecedentedly high photon energies.
-This allows one to critically address the question as to the production mechanism of the emission in the VHE band, in particular if a new spectral component is required.
+This allows one to critically address the question of the production mechanism of the emission in the VHE band, particularly if a new spectral component is required.